citp/privacy-policy-historical/t/tr/tra/transfast.com.md

 Third Party Sites and Additional Policy Information**
 The Site may contain links to other web sites.
 TRANSFAST Remittance LLC is not responsible for the privacy practices or the content of these other web sites.
 We encourage you to familiarize yourself with the privacy practices of these other sites prior to submitting your personal information to them.

-With your consent we may post your testimonial along with your name.
-If you want your testimonial removed please contact us.

-Our Web site includes Social Media Features, such as the Facebook and Twitter buttons and Widgets or interactive mini-programs that run on our site.
+Our Web site includes Social Media Features, such as the Facebook, Linkedin and Twitter buttons and Widgets or interactive mini-programs that run on our site.
 These Features may collect your IP address, which page you are/were visiting on our site, and may set a cookie to enable the Feature to function properly.
 Social Media Features and Widgets are either hosted by a third party or hosted directly on our Site.
 Your interactions with these Features are governed by the privacy policy of the company providing it. **

 CONTACT US

-** Questions, notifications, requests for refunds or further information can be sent to TRANSFAST, as follows: ****
+** Questions, notifications, requests for refunds or further information can be sent to TRANSFAST, as follows:

 **Phone:
 **1-888-973-6383